Dyalog/Jarvis/docs/settings-session.md

 A stateless web service means that each request from a client to the server is treated as an independent transaction that is unrelated to any previous request.
 In other words, the server does not store any information about the state of the client between requests.
 There are many good reasons for implementing a stateless web service including improved scalability, reliability, and independence.
-However, in some cases it may make sense to maintain some state on the server. **Jarvis**'s sessions are intended to allow you to maintain state in the server.
+However, in some cases it may make sense to maintain some state on the server.
+Jarvis's sessions are intended to allow you to maintain state in the server.

 See [Using Sessions](./sessions.md) for more information.